avacio/VeggieVengeance/README.md

 - Advanced Graphics: Implementation of one or more advanced graphics features including visual effects (Particle Systems, 2.5D(3D) lighting, 2D dynamic shadows) and/or advanced 2D geometric modifications (2D deformations, rigged/skinned motion)
 	- new Particle system
 		- fighters emit particle as visual effects when charging and using power punch
+        - used in the Fight intro as well to introduce fighters and names
     - new stage (oven)

 - Advanced Gameplay: Implementation of one or more advanced gameplay features including advanced decision making mechanisms based on goals (path planning, A*, or similar), or some form of group behavior if applicable to the game; more complex physic interactions with the environment (e.g. gravity, bouncing, complex dynamics)